-The Water Crisis In Chennai: Who's To Blame, How Do You Fix It?
+The Water Crisis In Chennai, India: Who's To Blame And How Do You Fix It?

 "We are all angry, but the government doesn't support us.
 It supports the rich people who buy this water," says Prasad.
 "Because it's our water from here that's keeping the city of Chennai alive."

 Meanwhile, what was once lush farmland has now become a dusty jam of giant tanker trucks.
-Locals took NPR correspondents on a driving tour of 29 new borewells in the village of Senneer Kuppam, with hundreds of water tankers lined up alongside them.
+Locals took NPR correspondents on a driving tour of 29 new bore wells in the village of Senneer Kuppam, with hundreds of water tankers lined up alongside them.
 It takes just 15 minutes for a tanker to fill up and get back on the highway.

 The "place of pure water" is draining fast.

-Mother Nature Or Mismanagement?
+Mother Nature or mismanagement?

 Chennai's water shortage, and the unrest it has unleashed, were avoidable, says Srinivasan Janakarajan, president of the South Asia Consortium for Interdisciplinary Water Resources Studies.
-He says Chennai's water shortage is not caused primarily by climate change – though that could indeed make matters worse.
+He says Chennai's water shortage is not caused primarily by climate change, though that could indeed make matters worse.

 "When somebody says, 'Sorry, you don't get rainfall.
 It's nature's fury,' I just cannot take it!" says an exasperated Janakarajan.

 The problem is not Mother Nature, he says.
-It's unchecked urban growth, lack of reservoir maintenance, and over-extraction of groundwater by public authorities and private landowners through borewells.
+It's unchecked urban growth, lack of reservoir maintenance, and overextraction of groundwater by public authorities and private landowners through bore wells.

 Other environment experts say Chennai is a perfect example of how those things, exacerbated by climate change, can morph into a climate emergency.
 This is the type of water crisis that's becoming more frequent in the world's megacities.